DLR-RM/RAFCON/doc/plugins.rst

 The function is called after all of RAFCON imports occurred and the RAFCON singletons have been created.
 In this function, RAFCON classes can be extended/monkey-patched or completely substituted.
-As it is `Python <https://www.python.org/>`__, you can do all the dirtyness python supports.
 Anyway, it is good to avoid monkey patches or big substitutions of classes at this point.
 Especially if you extend, monkey-patch or substitute a class that is used in a singleton make sure that your change reaches all parts of RAFCON (by explicitly substituting objects).
-An example is given with the Execution-Hooks plugin and the examples in `RMPM <https://rmintra01.robotic.dlr.de/wiki/Rmpm>`__ path ``share/examples/plugins/templates`` (this folder will be available starting from version 0.7.2).
+An example is given with the Execution-Hooks plugin and the examples in ``share/examples/plugins/templates``.

 ``post_init``
 """""""""""""